-CUNY K-16 Initiatives work with the Office of Research, Evaluation and Program Support to better understand program trends and outcomes through research and program evaluation.
+CUNY’s Office of K-16 Initiatives works with the Office of Research, Evaluation, and Program Support to better understand program trends and outcomes through research and program evaluation.
 Click here for statistics on some of our programs.

 WE FUEL FUTURE SUCCESS THROUGH COLLABORATION

 Collaboration is fundamental to our work.
-Only in partnership with the NYC Department of Education are we able to offer programs that support students through the transition to college.
+Only in partnership with the New York City Department of Education are we able to offer programs that support students through the transition to college.
 Leadership and faculty on CUNY campuses are also integral to the process of planning and implementing programs that strategically support students in attaining their long-term goals.

-K-16’s largest program, enlisting 18 colleges and nearly 425 NYC public high schools in its mission to help prepare students for success in college.
+CUNY’s Office of K-16’s largest program, College Now, enlists 18 colleges and over 470 NYC public high schools in its mission to help prepare students for success in college.
 The program provides a variety of opportunities, including college-credit courses, college-preparatory courses and activities, experiential-based summer programs, and access to campus facilities and cultural offerings.

-Under the Mayor’s Equity and Excellence agenda and College Access for All Initiative, the New York City Department of Education and CUNY are partnering to implement CUNY EXPLORERS to ensure that every middle-school student is exposed to a college-going culture and has the opportunity to visit a college campus at least once in grades six through eight to promote high school, college and life success.
-CUNY sees middle school as the foundation for success in high school, college and career.
+Under the Mayor’s Equity and Excellence agenda and College Access for All Initiative, the New York City Department of Education and CUNY have partnered to implement CUNY EXPLORERS.
+This program aims to ensure that every middle-school student is exposed to a college-going culture and has the opportunity to visit a college campus at least once in grades six through eight.
+CUNY sees middle school as the foundation for success in high school, college, and career.

-CUNY LINCT (Lessons in Navigating College Transition) is a comprehensive, school-based program designed to support student, teachers, and counselors in NYC public schools.
-The program goals include: supporting the deeper development of academic literacy and math skills, and providing resources for HS teachers and counselors to help students navigate the college application and matriculation process.
+CUNY LINCT (Lessons in Navigating College Transition) is a comprehensive, school-based program designed to support students, teachers, and counselors in NYC public schools.
+The program goals include supporting deeper development of academic literacy and math skills as well as providing resources for high school teachers and counselors to help students navigate the college application and matriculation process.

 The CUNY Tutor Corps in Math and Computer Science brings students from CUNY colleges into middle and high school classrooms, helping them become highly effective tutors and teaching assistants in the mathematics and computer science classrooms of 180 schools by 2020.
-The Tutor Corps is a partnership between CUNY, the Office of the Mayor, New York City Department of Education (DOE), and others.
+CUNY Tutor Corps is a partnership between CUNY, the Office of the Mayor, New York City Department of Education, and others.

-A product of the partnership between the New York City Department of Education, The City University of New York, and the Office of the Mayor, Graduate NYC is a citywide initiative dedicated to significantly increasing college completion rates throughout New York City.
+A product of the partnership between the New York City Department of Education, CUNY, and the Office of the Mayor, Graduate NYC is a citywide initiative dedicated to significantly increasing college completion rates throughout New York City.
 By scaling promising, high-impact practices and facilitating collaboration between philanthropic, educational and nonprofit institutions, Graduate NYC magnifies the effectiveness of the college access and success sector as a whole.

 The NYC Science and Engineering Fair (NYCSEF) is the largest high school research competition in NYC and is sponsored through a partnership between the NYC Department of Education and CUNY.
 NYCSEF’s mission is to celebrate and highlight the innovation of New York City’s high school scholars conducting STEM research, while inspiring enthusiasm and appreciation for scientific inquiry.